Ada-Developers-Academy/core-unit-1/intro-to-object-oriented-programming/defining-classes.md

 Developers define classes any time!
 We might define new classes:

-- At the beginning of a project, after reading a problem statement
+- At the beginning of a project, after we read a problem statement
-- In the middle of a project, after discovering that a deeper part of the problem needs a new class
+- In the middle of a project, after we discover that a deeper part of the problem needs a new class
-- While refactoring, if seeing that variables and functions can be better organized as a class
+- While refactoring, if we notice that variables and functions can be better organized as a class

 Some considerations for making a class: